David Tennant: 2011–2015

 Between April and June 2012, he filmed Spies of Warsaw for BBC Four, in the lead role of Jean-François Mercier.
 This drama series shot in Poland is an adaptation of Alan Furst's novel The Spies of Warsaw.
-In 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
+On 9 June 2012, he started filming the 3-part political drama series The Politician's Husband for BBC Two, playing an ambitious cabinet minister who takes drastic action when his wife's career starts to outshine his.
 In 2012, Tennant also presented the comedy quiz show Comedy World Cup.